 The parable of Lazarus and the rich man makes some profound points.
-But does it really provide a description of the afterlife and an ever-burning hell?
+But does it really provide a description of life after death in an ever-burning hell?

 The parable of Lazarus and the rich man is found in Luke 16.
 Jesus Christ had been talking with His disciples about being faithful with unrighteous mammon (worldly riches), and that no servant can serve two masters: “You cannot serve God and mammon” (verse 13).